AndrewJudson/jackknife/README.md

 In the future?
 This would make more sense implemented in NumPy, but that would add another burden to researchers who don't know how to use Pip/find packages.
 This is designed to be easy to use out of the box.
 Would also make more sense in a compiled language if you were doing a large amount of trials (in the name of speed).
 Perhaps I will create a C version at some point.

-This program was used in a paper (will link when published).
+This program was used in this [paper] (http://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1005780).
 Please look at the *paper* folder for data and context.